Vietnam.vn - Nền tảng quảng bá Việt Nam

 Results found that eating eggs daily significantly increased levels of choline, an essential nutrient found in egg yolks.

-Choline intake is often associated with an increase in a metabolite called TMAO, which has been linked to heart disease.
+Choline intake is often linked to an increase in a metabolite called TMAO, which has been linked to heart disease.
 But remarkably, the results here show that in people who eat eggs daily, TMAO levels do not increase despite increased choline intake.

 “It's great that the results are so good,” Dr. Andersen said, according to SciTechDaily.

-The researchers also did not see any adverse changes in inflammation or blood cholesterol levels.
+The researchers also found no adverse changes in inflammation or blood cholesterol levels.
 They also found that eating eggs had little negative impact on diabetes risk, according to SciTechDaily.

 Nghiên cứu mới về lợi ích của việc ăn trứng- Ảnh 2.

-Egg consumption does not cause any adverse changes in inflammation or blood cholesterol levels
+Egg consumption did not cause any adverse changes in inflammation or blood cholesterol levels.

 In general, egg eaters have higher nutrient density and are less likely to be anemic.

-We took comprehensive measurements to better assess the overall impact of egg consumption, says Dr Andersen.
+We used comprehensive measurements to better assess the overall impact of egg consumption, says Dr Andersen.

-How many eggs should I eat per day?
+How many eggs should I eat a day?

 According to Harvard Health Medical School (USA), a normal healthy person can eat a maximum of 6-7 eggs per week.

-American health site Healthline recommends: For healthy adults with normal cholesterol levels and no risk of heart disease, 1-2 eggs per day is probably safe.
+US health site Healthline recommends: For healthy adults with normal cholesterol levels and no risk of heart disease, 1-2 eggs per day is likely safe.

 The American Heart Association recommends up to one egg a day for most people.
 People with high blood cholesterol, especially those with diabetes or at risk of heart failure, should eat less.
 And older adults with normal cholesterol levels can eat up to two eggs a day.